FossilBlade/trading-bots-os/nt8/strategies/PopNPullTrader/README.md

   - **MaxSessionProfit**: Max day profit after which the strategy will suspend for the session/untill restarted.
 This is for this strategy, not at the account level.
   - **MaxSessionLoss**: Max day loss after which the strategy will suspend for the session/untill restarted.
 This is for this strategy, not at the account level.
   - **SessionTradeCount**:  Max trades after which the strategy will suspend for the session/untill restarted.
 This is for this strategy, not at the account level.
+  - **AccountLevelTracking**: Whether the profit/loss traking is at account level or bot session.
+Account level cannot be used in backtesting.
 -**Bot Settings**
   - **BotActiveTime**: Comma separated time range (in local time, HHMM format) for the bot to be active for trading. eg 0300-0730,1330-1500,2030-2200
     To run it all the time leave it blank or put *.
 If range is going over mid night split the range eg for 2100-0300 use 2100-2359,0000-0300